thegricean/overinformativeness/README.md

 Can we get preferences with costs of *utterances* alone?
 Or with prior salience of *properties*?
 Generally, those guys collapse utterance and property concept.
 This doesn't seem right, because you could in preinciple use different utterances to refer to the same property, so there must be at least two separate things going on that in these simple cases maybe collapse into one.

+Here's an interesting issue:

+- on the one hand, people generate inferences from modificational material in order to avoid thinking the speaker overspecifies (contrastive inferences used in a lot of Tanenhaus offspring work, eg Sedivy, Heller), especially with size adjectives

+- on the other hand, there doesn't seem to be a cost to "actual" overspecification (in general....)

+--> can we think about this from a noisy channel perspective: in essence, "actual" overspecification is redundant signal.
+Consider two different scenarios.
+	1. We know that either for the speaker or for us, it's plausibly hard to produce/interpret the referential expression right (ie when there's either difficulty, incrementality-related; or there's eg a complex visual scene or maybe other objects that I might misinterprets as being reasonable referents for the expression produced).
+		--> in this case, we should be happy with redundant signal, because we know the signal serves no "meaning" purpose but just helps us buy time/ensure communicative success in one way or another.
+This predicts that in this case we shouldn't get any inference (or cognitive cost if inference not warranted) from overspecification.
+	2. We know that there's an easy way to refer to things; properties that one would mention are very salient in common ground, the space of alternatives is small.
+		--> in this case, extra signal would be surprising and we should try to draw inferences from it, and if there are no plausible inferences, we should be confused.

+==> This is basically like the way Flo and I (and Roger and his student Mark Myslin) have been thinking about things: extra signal can be produced either because it helps with processing, or because you want to convey some meaning.

+==> I think this also fits in well with Dan Grodner and Julie Sedivy's 2011 finding:

+1. In production, people tend to be more over-informative in terms of producing a color term when the color is less predictable from the category denoted by the noun than if it is more predictable.
+So, people say "yellow cup" a lot even when there is only one cup, but they don't say "yellow banana" when there is only one banana.

+2. In comprehension, color modifiers lead to contrastive inferences when the color is predictable, but not when it's not.
+Ie there's early convergence on the yellow banana but not on the yellow cup.